-- 1. Freshmen and Sophomores-All freshman and sophomore students, including transfer students (0 84 credits accumulated), are required to reside in University housing, with the following exceptions.: - a.
+- 1. Freshmen and Sophomores-All freshman and sophomore students, including transfer students (0 55 credits accumulated), are required to reside in University housing, with the following exceptions:3 - a.
 Married students - b.
-Students who will be twenty years of age by the last official day of registration fall term of the current academic year (The current academic year is fall term through spring term.) - c.
+Students who will be twenty years of age by the last official day of registration fall semester of the current academic year (The current academic year is fall semester and spring semester.) - c.
 Veterans with one or more years of active service - d.
 Students living with parents or legal guardian - e.
-Students taking 6 or less credits during the term in question. - 2.
+Students taking 6 or less credits during the semester in question. - 2.
 Juniors and Seniors-Juniors and seniors are encouraged to live on campus, though this is not required.
 Moreover, the University will always seek to achieve some balance of juniors and seniors in each housing unit.